About the Journal

 The journal considers plagiarism to be scientific misconduct.

-The Editorial Board will follow the COPE flowcharts for:
+The Editorial Board will follow the relevant COPE flowcharts when addressing suspected cases of:

-The Journal of Research and Innovation in Life Sciences will not consider the use of excerpts from theses and dissertations deposited in institutional repositories and papers presented at events as self-plagiarism, provided that:
+Pesquisa e Inovações em Ciências da Vida does not consider the reuse of text from theses and dissertations deposited in institutional repositories or from works presented at scientific events to constitute self-plagiarism, provided that:

 • the content has not been previously published in another journal;

-• it is authored by the same authors of the manuscripts.
+• the work is authored by the same authors as the submitted manuscript.

-If plagiarism is detected after publication, the Journal of Research and Innovation in Life Sciences will follow the Retraction Guidelines and the COPE (Committee on Publication Ethics) Guidelines for Expressions of Concern, with the aim of correcting the published content and ensuring its integrity.
+If plagiarism is detected after publication, Pesquisa e Inovações em Ciências da Vida will follow the COPE Retraction Guidelines and the COPE Guidelines for Expressions of Concern in order to correct the published record and preserve its integrity.

 9. Post-Publication Discussions

-Readers may send substantiated comments to the journal's official email address: revistapicivda.caa@ufpe.br
+Readers may submit well-founded comments to the journal's official email address: revistapicivda.caa@ufpe.br

-The journal is committed to the continuous updating of the literature.
+The journal is committed to the continuous updating of the scholarly record.

 10. Artificial Intelligence

-The Journal of Research and Innovation in Life Sciences, committed to scientific integrity, research ethics, and transparency in knowledge production, establishes the following guidelines on the use of Artificial Intelligence (AI) tools in the manuscript preparation and submission process:
+Pesquisa e Inovações em Ciências da Vida, committed to scientific integrity, research ethics, and transparency in scholarly publishing, establishes the following guidelines regarding the use of Artificial Intelligence (AI) tools in the preparation and submission of manuscripts:

-• The use of AI does not compromise the originality of the content, nor does it replace critical analysis, data interpretation, or the intellectual authorship of the work.
+• The use of AI does not compromise the originality of the content or replace the authors' critical analysis, data interpretation, or intellectual authorship.

 10.2.
-Author Responsibility: The authors remain fully responsible for the content presented in the manuscript, even when AI tools are used.
-This includes:
+Author Responsibility: Authors remain fully responsible for the content of their manuscripts, even when AI tools have been used.
+This includes responsibility for:

 • The accuracy of the data and references;

-The use of AI does not exempt the authors from ethical and scientific responsibility for the results and conclusions of the article.
+The use of AI does not exempt authors from ethical and scientific responsibility for the results and conclusions presented in the article.

 10.3.
-Prohibition of Misuse: The use of AI for the autonomous generation of data, experimental results, graphs, or images that are not supported by real and verifiable research is prohibited.
-Such practices are considered scientific misconduct.
+Prohibited Uses: The use of AI for the autonomous generation of data, experimental results, graphs, or images that are not supported by genuine and verifiable research is prohibited.
+Such practices constitute scientific misconduct.

-• Replace human authorship and/or include AI technologies as authors of the manuscript.
+• Replacing human authorship and/or listing AI technologies as authors of a manuscript;

-• Use AI to circumvent plagiarism detection systems or to paraphrase content without proper citation.
+• Using AI to circumvent plagiarism detection systems or to paraphrase content without proper attribution.

 10.4.
-Transparency and Declaration: When submitting an article, authors must declare, in the specific field of the system or in the submission letter:
+Transparency and Disclosure: Upon manuscript submission, authors must declare, either in the designated submission field or in the cover letter:

-“We declare that the submitted manuscript used Artificial Intelligence tools [specify which tool/technology was used] for [specify purpose: e.g., text revision, translation, stylistic suggestions], under our supervision and responsibility, without prejudice to the originality and scientific integrity of the content.”
+"We declare that the submitted manuscript involved the use of Artificial Intelligence tools [specify the tool or technology used] for [specify the purpose, e.g., language editing, translation, stylistic suggestions], under our supervision and responsibility, without compromising the originality or scientific integrity of the content."

-“We declare that no Artificial Intelligence resources were used in the preparation of this manuscript.”
+"We declare that no Artificial Intelligence tools were used in the preparation of this manuscript."

 10.5.
-Policy Update: This policy will be periodically reviewed, considering technological advancements, the regulations of research ethics committees, and the guidelines of indexing services and scientific regulatory bodies.
+Policy Updates: This policy will be reviewed periodically in light of technological advances, guidance issued by research ethics committees, and the recommendations of indexing services and scientific regulatory bodies.

 10.6.
 Reviewers and Editors

-Editors and reviewers must be transparent about the use of AI tools at any stage of the editorial process, including the preparation, editing, and revision of the manuscript.
-When AI is used, users must disclose which tool was used, for what purpose, and at what stage of the process.
+Editors and reviewers must be transparent regarding the use of AI tools at any stage of the editorial process, including manuscript preparation, editing, and review.
+Whenever AI is used, the user must disclose the tool employed, its intended purpose, and the stage of the editorial process at which it was used.

-Adherence to these guidelines is mandatory for the evaluation and publication of manuscripts.
-Non-compliance may result in the rejection of the article or editorial sanctions.
+Compliance with these guidelines is mandatory for the evaluation and publication of manuscripts.
+Failure to comply may result in the rejection of the manuscript or the application of editorial sanctions.

 11. DEIA Principles – Diversity, Equity, Inclusion, and Accessibility